Getting your map ready

 | 225 | Sweden | 52.4 % | |

 Rates come from our internal SEO research on every country we score in our database.
 They reflect the approximate top marginal personal income tax rate applied to residents, before the effect of special regimes, allowances, or treaty benefits.
-Buckets are absolute (ultra low under 11%, low under 26%, moderate under 41%, high through 50%, very high above 50%) and consistent with the pills shown on country profiles.
+Buckets are absolute (ultra low under 10%, low under 20%, moderate under 30%, high under 40%, very high 40% and above) and consistent with the pills shown on country profiles.

 The approximate top marginal personal income tax rate in each country, country by country.
 Green countries apply a low rate, red countries apply a high rate.